octo-topi/blog-staging/database/7-things-a-developer-should-know-(about-database)/post.md

 `$PID` is the id of the process who is handling the connexion, found in `pg_stat_activity`.
 If you're unsure on how to do this, refer to [this](https://www.cybertec-postgresql.com/en/terminating-database-connections-in-postgresql/).

-Keep in mind that the transaction in which these queries run will be rollbacked, which means some AUTOVACUUM can happen afterward (you remember [Lock are not evil](#locks-are-not-evil), don't you ?).
+Keep in mind that the transaction in which these queries run will be rollbacked, which means some AUTOVACUUM can happen afterward (you remember [Lock are not evil](#locks-are-not-evil), don't you?).

 ### Ask for help